rusrushal13/Traffic/README.md

 2. Paste phpbb3 folder in C:\laragon\www
 3. Type 'localhost/Home.html'  in browser URL to open landing page
 4. Type 'localhost/phpbb3' in browser URL to run Traffic forum
+5. The "Forum" tab (in Home.html) has to be linked to the "index.php" file (in phpbb3).